Some people are just unlucky. They’ve secured their place in history, not through life, but through remarkable, horrifying, or strange deaths.

-Throughout history, there have been truly strange deaths by accidental beheadings, robots, dancing, shaving and more – but they don’t even crack the top 7.
-Here are our most bizarre deaths through history.
+Some of these include accidental beheadings, robots, dancing, and shaving – but they don’t even crack the top 7.
+Here are 7 truly weird deaths throughout history.

 7. The Owner of Segway

 Jimi Heselden was a British millionaire entrepreneur who acquired Segway in 2009.
 Little did he know he would only enjoy his new toy for 10 months before tragically (and ironically) dying.

 Despite being one of the richest people in the UK, Jimi Heselden’s legacy comes not from his business deals, but from his unfortunate and bizarre death.

 In September 2010, Heselden died falling off a cliff in Yorkshire.
 At the time he was riding… yep, you guessed it… a Segway.